taneltorn/CoverHunterFolkERA/README.md

 Clone this repo or download it to a folder on your Mac.
 Run the following Terminal commands from that folder.

+## Feature Extraction

+Not yet tested for this fork.
+You must run this before proceeding to the Train step.

 ## Train

+CoverHunter includes a prepared configuration to train on the Covers80 dataset located in the egs/covers80 project folder.

-Assuming you have a hparams.yaml file in the folder egs/covers80/config that defines where your training data is, then:
+Optionally edit the hparams.yaml configuration file in the folder egs/covers80/config

+This fork added an hparam setting of "early_stopping_patience" to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).

 `python -m tools.train egs/covers80/`

+To see the TensorBoard visualization of the training progress:

+`tensorboard --logdir=egs/covers80/logs`